khakhalin/carsharing101/README.md

 # Editing principles

 * Go through all figures, and make sure that every figure explained from scratch, in terms of how to read it (at least as a single short sentence)
+* Every figure should have a title
+* Terminology:
-* For rentals, use origin-destination (terminology)
+    * For rentals, use origin-destination
     * For relocations, use source-target
-* Check for consistent use of terms "zones" and "stations", especially early on.
-Perhaps it makes sense to stick to "stations" until the city is introduced?
-Or at least be consistent within any given paragraph + make sure that both "stations" and "zones" are defined at first use.
+    * Early on, for simulations, stick to "stations", never "zones".
+For cities, use "zones".
+Make sure that somewhere (at the earliest convenience) there's a paragraph that discusses how stations, zones, and pixel-based modeling interact

 # Standards for illustrations
 ```python